Chloe Yu

 Other areas of counselling I deal with

-I have particular interest to work with clients who self-identify as highly sensitive and/or highly intelligent.
+I have particular interest to work with clients who self-identify as highly sensitive and/or highly intelligent and individuals who are grappling with racial, cultural and identity issues.

 Therapies offered